Green Line Rivalry: History

 The rivalry is highlighted by its intensity and mutual contempt between both players and fans.
 For instance, after BU's victory over BC in the 1978 national championship, BU co-captain Jack O'Callahan was quoted as saying "We shouldn't have to beat BC for the nationals.
 Hell, we can do that anytime."
 In a 2005 Sports Illustrated article, BC senior captain Ryan Shannon said that "Every once in a while, out in a restaurant, you see familiar faces.
 But hockey culture is so humble.
-Outside the rink, you see those guys as human beings," but when the on the rink: "They're evil.
+Outside the rink, you see those guys as human beings," but when on the rink: "They're evil.
 They're a Terrier."
 Games feature an array of chants and insults chanted by each schools' students sections, the BC Superfans and BU Dog Pound.

 The rivalry was amplified when on January 8, 2010, BC and BU faced off at Fenway Park, the first men's college hockey game to be played at Boston's iconic ballpark.
 BU edged BC 3–2 in front of a crowd of 38,000, the largest crowd to ever watch the two schools play.

 A documentary about the rivalry entitled The Battle of Comm Ave. was released in 2009 by Rival Films.
 The documentary contains game footage and interviews with numerous players and coaches.

 On November 8, 2013, the teams faced off in the first non York–Parker matchup since 1994.
 The Eagles defeated the David Quinn-led Terriers 5–1 at Agganis Arena.
 Parker retired in the 2012–13 offseason after 40 years of coaching the Terriers.

 During the 2020–21 season, Agganis Arena was unavailable for play, as it was being used for state COVID-19 pandemic purposes.
 Thus on February 6, 2021, Walter Brown Arena served as host for a matchup for the first time since January 17, 2004, where the Terries skated to a 3–1 win over No. 1-ranked Boston College.

 On December 9, 2022, the Eagles and Terriers met in the first matchup since 1972 that did not include at least one of Jerry York or Jack Parker as head coach of their respective team.
 York retired in the 2021–22 offseason after 50 years of coaching.
 BC, led by Greg Brown defeated BU by a score of 9–6 at Conte Forum.